simpleidserver/SimpleIdServer/docs/documentation/uma20/installation.md

 mkdir src
 cd src

-dotnet new umainmembs4  -n UmaHost
+dotnet new umainmem -n UmaHost
 ```

 The following files will be created :